Noise Levels in Emerald Hills, San Diego, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,217 Emerald Hills residents, or 49.6%, live above that level.
 By land area, 57.6% of Emerald Hills is above 55 dBA.

 Average noise levels for Emerald Hills residents, grouped by direction from the center of Emerald Hills.
-Northern Emerald Hills carries the highest population-weighted average; Eastern Emerald Hills carries the lowest.
-Just 32% of residents in Eastern Emerald Hills live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Northern Emerald Hills.
+The highest population-weighted average is in southeastern Emerald Hills; the lowest is in southwestern Emerald Hills, where just 66% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Emerald Hills